Arihaan/stellar-sara/README.md

-# SARA — Stellar Autonomous Research Agents
+# SARA — Stellar Autonomous Research Agent

 An AI-powered research agent that autonomously discovers, evaluates, and **pays for** data services on the Stellar blockchain using x402 micropayments — all within a user-specified USDC budget.